araucaria-project/pyaraucaria/README.md

 Routines of this library should contain external dependencies as limited as possible and be compatible with Python 3.6+.

-The compatibility with Python 2.7 is also valuable.
+The compatibility with Python 2.7 is also valuable, but not mandatory.

 ## Installation